jackmcguire1/alexa-chatgpt/README.md

 1. Create a new Alexa skill with a name of your choice

-2. Set Alexa skill invocation method as 'chatGPT prompt'
+2. Set Alexa skill invocation method as 'open jack'

 3. Set built-in invent invocations to their relevant phrases i.e. 'help', 'stop', 'cancel', etc.